-We recently added a new yarn to our shop, Rosie's Cotton Ribbon Yarn.
-It's an eco-friendly 100% cotton yarn.
+We recently something new to the shop, Cotton Fabric Rag Strips!
+It's an eco-friendly 100% cotton.
 It's created from materials trimmed during the process of making cotton t-shirts, so it's a great way to recycle material that would otherwise be thrown away.
 I haven't worked with a t-shirt yarn like this before so I wanted to play around with it and get an idea of the kind of projects it might be good for!

 I wanted to try it out with crochet right away because as a 100% cotton super bulky yarn, it's pretty ideally suited to homewares projects.
 I used a 10mm (US N/P) crochet hook but you could use anything in the range of 9mm to 12mm.
 While working with it, my mind was overflowing with possibilities for making homewares with this yarn!
 After crocheting a nice sturdy flat circle in no time at all, I was having visions of making everyone trivets/hotpads as Christmas presents.